IronCoreLabs/uniffi-bindgen-java/README.md

 * Java 20+: `javac`, and `jar`
 * The [Java Native Access](https://github.com/java-native-access/jna#download) JAR downloaded and its path added to your `$CLASSPATH` environment variable.

+## Notes

+- failures in CompletableFutures will cause them to `completeExceptionally`.
+The error that caused the failure can be checked with `e.getCause()`.
+When implementing an async Rust trait in Java, you'll need to `completeExceptionally` instead of throwing.
+See `TestFixtureFutures.java` for an example trait implementation with errors.

 ## Unsupported features

 * Defaults aren't supported in Java so [uniffi struct, method, and function defaults](https://mozilla.github.io/uniffi-rs/proc_macro/index.html#default-values) don't exist in the Java code. *Note*: a reasonable case could be made for supporting defaults on structs by way of generated builder patterns.
 PRs welcome.